saweeet/saweeet.github.io/content/en/cat-sitting.md

 - Shorts link: [https://www.youtube.com/shorts/BqlXmq-OdXk](https://www.youtube.com/shorts/BqlXmq-OdXk)
 - Use filtered water to refill the water tank.
 Do not exceed the max line.
 Do not run the machine on empty water.
 - The red flag will appear when the tray is full of water.
 Bring the tray to the sink and tip water into the sink.
 Briefly rinse the sink afterwards to avoid coffee stains.
+- For Deb/Janik: please run a clean once a week using the grey silicone cleaning disc.
+I do 20 seconds x 5 times.

 ## Aircon/heater & Fireplace Operation
 - All bedrooms have aircon and heaters with their own remotes.
 Each white remote is kept on a table in their bedroom.
 If it's a hot day, you can leave them running on max with the doors open to cool the whole house.
 There is also a fan and air purifier in the music room.